minio/docs/source/operations/checklists/hardware.rst

      - Low
      - Cold/Archival

-Use the same type of disk (NVME, SSD, HDD) with the same capacity across all nodes in a MinIO deployment.
+Use the same type of drive (NVME, SSD, HDD) with the same capacity across all nodes in a MinIO deployment.
 MinIO does not distinguish drive types when using the underlying storage and does not benefit from mixed storage types.

-Use the same capacity of disk across all nodes in the MinIO :ref:`server pool <minio-intro-server-pool>`.
+Use the same capacity of drive across all nodes in the MinIO :ref:`server pool <minio-intro-server-pool>`.
-MinIO limits the maximum usable size per disk to the smallest size in the deployment.
+MinIO limits the maximum usable size per drive to the smallest size in the deployment.
-For example, if a deployment has 15 10TB disks and 1 1TB disk, MinIO limits the per-disk capacity to 1TB.
+For example, if a deployment has 15 10TB drives and 1 1TB drive, MinIO limits the per-drive capacity to 1TB.

 Recommended Hardware Tests
 --------------------------